Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 1.5.4 CPS approval procedures

-Approval of this CP follows the procedures defined in the company’s Quality Management System.
+Approval of this CPS follows the procedures defined in the company’s Quality Management System.
 This CPS is reviewed and updated at least yearly.

 ## 1.6 DEFINITIONS AND ACRONYMS